 You can try forking Bitcoin manually or automatically with a fork generator like ForkGen.

 Being able to develop your own blockchain using existing already-proven code is a big plus.
 But creating your own fork out of a consecrated blockchain is the least complicated part.

 You may have the autonomy of a coin, but the big downside is that you have to get the community’s support in order to succeed.
 And in case your network won’t be large enough, you will be susceptible to a 51% Attack.

 SIDENOTE.
 A 51% Attack (Majority Attack) is an attack on the blockchain by a miner (or group of miners) who owns more than 50% of the network’s mining hash rate or computational power.

 Create your own blockchain

 If you’ve got the money, the time, knowledge, and the team, you can just go forward and build your own blockchain from scratch and base your coin on it.
-This may be the case especially if your vision cannot be supported by any of the existing protocols.
+This may be the case, especially if your vision cannot be supported by any existing protocols.

 When you create your own cryptocurrency from scratch, you get the best control over it, especially what consensus mechanism to use.

 In Blockchain, the consensus mechanism refers to the system of rules used to approve the transactions on a chain.
 To define the identity of your cryptocurrency, you should also look into the current Consensus Mechanisms and choose the most fitting.

 There are quite a few distributed consensus mechanisms, and the Proof of Work (POW) and Proof of Stake (POS) are the most spread.